TampereTC/TestContainer-hackathon/README.md

 Logspout:

-"logspout collects syslogs from all running containers and forward them to logstash"
+logspout is working kind of collector role to gather syslogs from all running containers and forward them to logstash

-Configured in docker-compose-elk.yml:
+- Configured in docker-compose-elk.yml:

 ![logspout](https://github.com/TampereTC/TestContainer-hackathon/blob/master/logspout-syslog.png)

 Logstash:

-2. logstash input is configured to listening port 5000 for tcp/udp with syslog profile.
+Logtash is yet another collector in the chain.
+An input channel is configured to listening port 5000 for tcp/udp with syslog profile.

-3. Messages are filtered before forwared them to elasticsearch database
+Messages are filtered before forwared them to elasticsearch database

-4. Output is configured to elasticsearch port 9200
+Output is configured to elasticsearch port 9200

-Configured in logstash.conf:
+- Configured in logstash.conf:

 `~/hackstack/logstash/pipeline/logstash.conf`

 Elasticsearch:

-5. Elasticsearch rest API handling handling http messaging in port 9200 for inbound data
+Elasticsearch rest API handling handling http messaging in port 9200 for inbound data

-6. Port 9200 is serving rest API for Kipana as well
+Port 9200 is serving rest API for Kipana as well

 ### EFK example